majianjia/QingStation/doc/anemometer.md

 Another DMA channel is responsible to collect all measurement.
 This takes another `1ms` to finish.

-In total, sampling all channels take `25ms` .
+In total, sampling all channels take `~25ms` .

-Once all `4` channels of data are ready, then the processing mentioned in the above sections are performed.
+Once all `4` channels of data are ready, then all data processings that mentioned in the above sections are performed.
-The whole processing takes `19`ms.
+The whole processing takes `19`ms. So, each measurement takes `19+25=44ms`.

 The measurement and processing time is shorter than I expected.
-Thanks to the `peak matching` method which is relatively less computational expensive compared to the correlation method.
+Thanks to the *peak matching* method which is relatively less computational expensive compared to the correlation method.

-Overall, I really satisfied with the processing time as less than `50ms` allows MCU and analog circuit to sleep more.
+Overall, I really satisfied with the processing time as less than `50ms` allowing the MCU and analog circuit to sleep more to save power.
-It also left more room once a fault is detected then can take a few more samples to correct the measurement.
+It also left more space once a fault is detected, we still have plenty of time to take a few more samples to achive a correct the measurement.
 Or, when power consumption is not a case, can oversampling up to `20` times in a second for better.

 ## Calibration